 Back then, West Berlin felt cosmopolitan but soulless and East Berlin was drab and bleak.
-The city was full of road works, because the tram tracks in the East didn’t match those in the West, and neither did the phone system.
-The apartment buildings and roads of East Berlin were in a sad state of disrepair and the place was full of soviet-style cars that poured exhaust fumes into the narrow streets.
+The city was full of road works, because the tram tracks in the East didn’t match those in the West.
+The apartment buildings and roads of East Berlin were in a sad state of disrepair and the place was full of soviet-style cars pouring exhaust fumes into the narrow streets.

 Fast forward to 2017, when we returned.